Engin-Boot/pong-stage-amutamil/Stage0/3_I/3_Input fetch and move.md

-# Fetch Inputand Move pads
+# Fetch Input and Move pads

 ## Feature

-Fetches input fom user and moves the pad up and down
+Fetches input from user and moves the pad up and down

 ## Acceptance Criteria